meeramenon07/100-days-of-code/log.md

 ⌨️ (3:23:40) 132.
 Use * to Import Everything from a File
 ⌨️ (3:24:50) 133.
 Create an Export Fallback with export default ⌨️ (3:25:26) 134.
 Import a Default Export

+Day 28, April 28, 2019
+Today's progress: Introduction to debugging challenges in js covered the following topics today:
+Use the JavaScript Console to Check the Value of a Variable Pass
+Understanding the Differences between the freeCodeCamp and Browser Console Use typeof to Check the Type of a Variable
+Catch Misspelled Variable and Function Names
+Catch Unclosed Parentheses, Brackets, Braces and Quotes Catch Mixed Usage of Single and Double Quotes
+Catch Use of Assignment Operator Instead of Equality Operator Catch Missing Open and Closing Parenthesis After a Function Call Catch Arguments Passed in the Wrong Order When Calling a Function Catch Off By One Errors When Using Indexing